French MP Olivier Dassault dies in helicopter crash | DW | 07.03.2021

 He was born on June 1, 1951 in Boulogne-Billancourt, a plush Parisian suburb.

+The business empire was founded by his grandfather Marcel, an aeronautical engineer and celebrated inventor who developed a propeller used in French planes during World War I.

-The family made its money in the avaivtion and defense sectors, before branching out into media assets.
+Defying opposition from the French government, the family turned it into an aviation and defense giant before branching out into media assets.

-The Dassault Group counts right-leading French daily Le Figaro amongst the publications that it owns.
+It counts right-leaning French daily Le Figaro amongst the publications that it owns.

+The group's Rafale aircraft is considered one of the world's most advanced fighter planes.

 This is a breaking news article and will be updated as more details become available.